It is a largely recognized universal law that if you are looking for a new place to live, and you find one unoccupied, it’s available.

 The questions were common, and did not progress scientific understanding of the Manisae, betraying a shift in human control over communication.
 Where were they from, why were they here, what were their plans.
 The Manisae answered all as openly as possible, without revealing more of themselves than was safe in such situations.

 Since they had learned to communicate in the common language of Earth, they were able to interpret the data that they had until then only been able to visualize.
 They were not encouraged by what they learned.
 Demands and fear had already taken root in the most developed regions and influence over the population had shifted from the rational voice of science to the irrational voice of culture.
 The Manisae understood this, but it did not help to make them feel welcome.
-The thing that did was that there was no attempt from the third planet to visit Aviwm.
-Technological progress had stalled, likely due to the sweeping conflicts that they had interrupted by their unannounced presence.
-The highest level of technology that they could observe on Earth and in orbit did not dramatically exceed that of the human drones that were littered about Aviwm.
-And so they were not concerned about violence directed at them by the Humans.
+The thing that did was that there was no attempt from the third planet to visit Tiras.
+Their technological progress had stalled, likely due to the sweeping conflicts that they had interrupted by the unannounced arrival of the Manisae.
+The highest level of technology that they could observe on Earth and in orbit did not dramatically exceed that of the human drones that were littered about Tiras.
+And so they were not concerned with violence directed at them by the Humans.

-Five revolutions passed on Aviwm before the Humans made further contact.
+Five revolutions passed on Tiras before the Humans made further contact.
 It did not come as a surprise, as the Manisae had been observing their communications.
 The Humans had overcome a shift in culture in the past nine Earth revolutions to favor cooperation with the Manisae.
-This, they were very glad to hear, but had learned to be wary of the Humans’ duplicity.
+This, they were very glad to hear, but had learned to be wary of Human duplicity.
 Indeed, there were factions within the burgeoning Manisae population that did not favor closer ties with their lesser developed neighbors.

-Not only had the Humans’ preoccupation with violence stunted expansion to Aviwm, it also had prevented development of their own moon.
-As there was no other location that both the cautious Humans and the Manisae would be comfortable meeting in, their moon was chosen.
+Not only had the Humans’ preoccupation with violence stunted their own expansion to Tiras, it also had prevented development of their moon.
+As there was no other location that both the cautious Humans and the Manisae would be comfortable meeting in, the Earth moon was chosen.
 The proximity to Earth caused some level of distress among the population of Humans, but the Manisae had been careful to not cause the Humans to fear them, despite their more advanced technology.
 In fact, the more educated of the Manisae advisors in the new field of ‘Human Nature’ cautioned the delegate against the Human advantage of numbers and proximity, and their history of duplicity, both deliberate and inadvertent.

 The delegate took these warnings and lessons to mind, and proceeded to the meeting in expectant trust.
 They had been instructed to reveal themselves physically only as they saw fit and to make a secure retreat if any undue aggression was displayed.